janetjoywilson/janetjoywilson.github.io/_posts/2016-09-02-Can-you-Canoe.md

 A canoe is a narrow, keelless boat with pointed ends, propelled by a paddle or paddles.
 I love using pedal power to move myself through the city on two wheels.
 The engineering is perfection!
 So sitting in this small boat I am awed by paddle power as two people use two pieces of wood to propel a canoe forward carrying two people and gear enough to house & feed oneself for days.

-During our trip we would share our favourite stories from Roy MacGregor's [Canoe Country](http://penguinrandomhouse.ca/books/217532/canoe-country#9780307361424) which I had given to Liz & Astrid last fall.
+During our trip we talked about Roy MacGregor's [Canoe Country](http://penguinrandomhouse.ca/books/217532/canoe-country#9780307361424) which I had given to Liz & Astrid last fall as a pre-Christmas gift because books make the best presents!!

+Roy says in his introduction: "I love my canoe.
+Nothing in the material world has cost less to maintain and run; nothing has afforded me more opportunity to flee that world.
+In this age of fretting over our carbon footprint, how comforting is it to know that you not only don't require fuel but will not be spilling at the dock. ...
+For the canoe is as much a part of the Canadian landscape as the trees, rocks, the mountains, the rivers - and even the highways heading for essential escape."

 ## ad·ven·ture